 We relied on the following materials to complete this study.

-- > We used paper reports and digital files containing employee demographic data from the College personnel records. - ➤ We used relevant sections of collective bargaining agreements and Board policies provided by the College.
+- > We used paper reports and digital files containing employee demographic data from the District personnel records. - We used relevant sections of collective bargaining agreements provided by the District.

 APPENDIX B: EFFECT OF ASSUMPTIONS USED IN CALCULATIONS